Posted by Michele Redmon ● June, 2020

 2. Create an evacuation plan

-If you live along the coastline or in a mobile home, you may need to evacuate your house if impacted by a hurricane.
-That’s why you will want to create an evacuation plan well before hurricane season.
-Learn about the nearest shelters (and whether their operations have changed due to COVID-19), remember to include your pets in your plan, and take important documents with you.
+If you live in a situation of heightened vulnerability such as along the coastline or in a mobile home, you may need to evacuate your house if impacted by a hurricane.
+That's why you will want to create an evacuation plan well before hurricane season.
+Learn about the nearest shelters, remember to include your pets in your plan, and take important documents with you.

 3. Review insurance policies and protect your home

 Before hurricane season, review insurance policies and make sure your home has proper coverage.
-Since many people are spending a lot of time at home, it is also a good time to take steps to protect your home from the potentially devastating impacts of a hurricane.
+It is also a good time to take steps to protect your home from the potentially devastating impacts of a hurricane.
 Trim extraneous and weak branches of trees and shrubbery which could land on your house.

 Consider installing storm shutters, or fitting plywood panels to your windows, which can be nailed to the window frames in the event of an approaching storm.
 Sliding glass doors are particularly prone to wind damage, and should be covered with wind shutters or plywood during a hurricane.
 If you live in a mobile home, take steps to secure it against high winds and anchor it to the ground.